By Francis Koster, Ed.D.

 There are side effects when price and cost are different, and this difference impacts the shape of our future.

 There are two kinds of subsidies that cause price and cost to take different paths.

 The first is outright government subsidy, practiced by many governments around the world.

+To illustrate this with one example, we can look to the energy sector of our economy.
 Duke University has produced an interesting report on the history of taxpayer subsidy for energy suppliers.1It shows that the highest subsidies occur during the first 15 years of a new energy industry.
-Comparing renewable energy to nuclear power, coal and oil, nuclear got eight times more subsidy than renewables; oil got five times more.
-The natural gas industry also got five times more.
-These subsidies to nuclear, coal and oil continue in some form and amount today.
+If you compare subsidies of renewable energy to other forms of energy, you find the following: Nuclear got eight times more subsidy (than renewable energy), oil got five times more, and the natural gas industry got five times more through 2011.
+These subsidies to nuclear, coal, and oil continue in some form and amount today.
 (The renewable energy subsidies were just reduced dramatically.)

-The “cow pie subsidy” can be shown in all areas of our energy economy.
+The cow-pie subsidy can be shown in all areas of our energy economy.
 Here are some examples from the coal industry.
-West Virginia University researchers found that citizens living in coal mining towns have a one-third greater incidence of high blood pressure, two-thirds higher risk for developing chronic obstructive pulmonary disease (COPD), and more than two-thirds higher risk of developing kidney disease.
-The birth defect rate in areas where mountain top coal removal is done was 235 per 10,000 live births, compared to 144 in non-mining areas, according to a separate study done in 2011 by Washington State University.3This is a cost paid by these victims so that the price the rest of us pay for coal-fired electricity is kept low.
+West Virginia University researchers found that citizens living in coal-mining towns have one-third higher risk of high blood pressure, two-thirds higher risk for developing chronic obstructive pulmonary disease (COPD), and more than two-thirds higher risk of developing kidney disease.2The birth-defect rate in mountaintop coal-removal areas was 235 per 10,000 live births compared to 144 in non-mining areas, according to a separate study done in 2011 by Washington State University.3This is a cost paid by these victims so that the price the rest of us pay for coal-fired electricity is kept low.

 When this coal is burned to make electricity near your home, these costs become yours as well.
 Communities located near coal-fired electrical generating plants have health-care costs per individual that is two to five times greater than for folks living further away, totaling in excess of $4 billion annually.4